 On our final full day in France, we drove to the nearby town of Senlis, known for its medieval cathedral and Roman wall fragments.
 I did not expect to do any birding on this day, as I would be constantly accompanied by my long-suffering non-birder wife.
 But we had barely come within view of the cathedral when I saw what appeared to be three birds of prey circling the church’s bell towers, emitting a call I had not previously heard.
 I desperately tried to take photos, but could not get my travel camera to focus on the birds.

 Fortunately, these birds of prey seemed extremely faithful to this site, and so were we.
 As we circled the cathedral — which describes the entirety of the tourist experience en Senlis — the falcons also continued to circle it.
-At one point one flew by, prey in talons, flew behind the campanario, and showed up no more.
-It was clear that it had chosen the church as its roosting site, a true pilgrim indeed.
+At one point one flew by, with prey in its talons, flew behind the campanario, and showed up no more.
+It was clear that it had chosen the church as its roosting site, a pilgrim indeed.

 At that point, I still wasn’t sure which bird of prey I was seeing.
 A quick listen to the first Peregrine Falcon call on Merlin gave an almost perfect duplication of what I had heard.
 But would this species actually occur in central France in the deep of winter?
 At home in Mexico, the Peregrine is a winter-only species.
 But even in the highlands, our climate only barely brushes freezing, and it never snows.
 Still, the Merlin map on my phone suggested that Peregrines are indeed a winter species in France’s interior.